-Many organizations have their own existing logic models, and we’re here to help you translate them to the True Impact platform!
+Many organizations have their own existing logic models, and we’re here to help you translate them to the True Impact model!

-At True Impact, we use a logic model approach to help nonprofit partners tell their impact stories.
-A logic model is essentially your program's roadmap, illustrating what sorts of activities and inputs will be utilized and how those will ultimately contribute to your intended impacts.
-While we’ve worked hard to intentionally cultivate our model, we acknowledge that many organizations have already spent the time and energy creating their own program logic models.
+At True Impact, we use an impact model approach to help nonprofit partners tell their story.
+An impact model (which is a version of a logic model that focuses on outcomes) is your program's roadmap, illustrating what sorts of inputs will ultimately contribute to your intended impacts.
+While we’ve worked hard to intentionally cultivate our impact model, we acknowledge that many organizations have already spent the time and energy creating their own program logic models.

 In this article, we will detail how you can best translate your current logic model into the True Impact system.
 If you do not currently have a logic model for your program, please review this resource to understand True Impact’s approach and identify how your programming would fit into this framework.